 The scientific and technical information contained in this news release was prepared by Steve Blower, P.Geo., IsoEnergy's Vice President, Exploration, who is a "qualified person" (as defined in National Instrument 43-101 - Standards of Disclosure for Mineral Projects).
 Mr. Blower has verified the data disclosed.
 This news release refers to properties other than those in which the Company has an interest.
 Mineralization on those other properties is not necessarily indicative of mineralization on the Company's properties.
-An RS-125 hand-held spectrometer was used to verify that the radioactivity is due to uranium.
 As drill hole LE18-01A was drilled steeply at -70 degrees and the mineralization is interpreted to be horizontal, the true thickness is expected to be approximately 90% of the cored intervals.
+Sample preparation and analyses were completed at SRC Geoanalytical Laboratories in Saskatoon, Saskatchewan.
+Uranium assays at SRC are by Inductively Coupled Plasma - Optical Emission Spectroscopy (ICP-OES) and quality is controlled through the inclusion of internal duplicates, blanks and standards.